RadicalCSG/Chisel.Prototype/README.md

 It requires Unity 2018.3.6 or higher

 Notes:
-- Right now a temporary native dll is used for the CSG algorithm, this will be replaced by a managed implementation.
+- Right now a temporary native library is used for the CSG algorithm, this will be replaced by a managed implementation.
-- The native dll is x64 only
+- The native library is x64 and MacOSX only